 Casillas adds that writing down three things you’re grateful for every day helps change your perspective.
 “It reminds you that there are still good things happening.”

 When kids express disappointment, it’s OK to say, “I’m disappointed, too.”
-Then rally together to create memories that will stand as a testimony to your family’s resilience and creativity in a holiday season unlike any other.
+Then rally together to create memories that will stand as a testimony to your family’s resilience and creativity in the midst of adversity.

 - If you or your children are struggling with lingering sadness or are experiencing other signs of grief such as loss of sleep or appetite, contact your healthcare provider or call the San Diego Access and Crisis Line 24/7 at 888-724-7240.